 Renewal Criteria (for Transfer Students): Scholarship recipients must maintain a cumulative grade point average of 2.50 at the end of each spring semester.
-Continuous full-time undergraduate enrollment of at least 12 credits and acceptable social behavior must also be maintained.
+Continuous, regular full-time undergraduate enrollment of at least 12 credits and acceptable social behavior must also be maintained.
 Transfer students are eligible for this award for a maximum of six semesters of undergraduate study.

 Exclusion: Students eligible for Institutional general fund awards such as the Alumni Legacy Award or Military Family Education Award are not eligible for NSP.
 They are, however, eligible for need based aid and/or private scholarship funds.
 NSP recipients who are subsequently classified as Michigan Residents by Michigan Tech in accordance with institutional policy will receive in-state tuition rates and be considered for our in-state Presidential Scholar award.
 As a part of this process, the NSP out-of-state scholarship will be cancelled.